 At lunch, the two buffet stations are stocked with several salads -- traditional Caesar, mozzarella and tomato, Greek, seafood -- soups (often both hot and cold types), sliced cold meats, sandwiches and hamburgers, an array of cheeses and sliced fruit.
-A daily changing a la carte menu is available, featuring such dishes as grilled lemon fish, sauteed chicken in a mushroom sauce, turkey with dressing, and Reuben sandwiches.
+A daily changing a la carte menu is available, featuring such dishes as grilled lemon fish, sauteed chicken in a mushroom sauce, turkey with dressing and Reuben sandwiches.
 A pasta-making station is especially well liked, with different noodles, sauces and toppings every day.

 Candles (Deck 4): For an alfresco dining experience, book a table at Candles, a pop-up romantic restaurant with linen-topped tables positioned near the pool on most evenings, weather permitting.
-Watch the sunset and stars twinkle as you savor an outstanding menu, which includes dishes like tuna tartare, filet mignon, rack of lamb, chocolate flourless cake and creme caramel.
+Watch the sunset and stars twinkle as you savor outstanding dishes from a set menu, which includes tuna tartare, beet and goat cheese salad, filet mignon, rack of lamb, grilled fish of the day, chocolate flourless cake and creme caramel.

 Room Service: Room service is available 24 hours a day at no extra cost.
-During breakfast hours, a Continental menu is available; make your selections on a menu card, and hang it on your cabin's doorknob at night for delivery the next morning.
+During breakfast hours, a continental menu is available; make your selections on a menu card, and hang it on your cabin's doorknob at night for delivery the next morning.
 During lunch hours, you can phone room service to order directly off the Veranda menu and during dinner hours from the AmphorA menu.
 There is also a late-night snack menu.